sentrysoftware/sentrysoftware.github.io/src/site/markdown/index.md

 * [winrm](https://github.com/sentrysoftware/winrm), a Java library to execute commands or WMI queries on a remote Windows system through WinRM.
 * [wbem](https://github.com/sentrysoftware/wbem), a Java library to perform WBEM operations.
 * [wmi](https://github.com/sentrysoftware/wmi), a Java library to execute commands or WMI queries on a remote Windows system, through WMI (on Windows only).

-## Sentry Contributions to Other Projects

-Before open-sourcing our own products, we contributed to third-party open-source projects that we were relying on (and we keep contributing!):

-* [OpenTelemetry Semantic Conventions](https://github.com/open-telemetry/semantic-conventions), where we defined semantic conventions for hardware metrics ([see documentation](https://opentelemetry.io/docs/specs/semconv/system/hardware-metrics/)).
-* [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib), where we added proper Otel-to-Prometheus conversion for metrics and attributes.
-Our code even ended up in [Prometheus](https://github.com/prometheus/prometheus) itself!
-* [Apache Maven Doxia](https://github.com/sentrysoftware/maven-doxia) and [Apache Maven Site Plugin](https://github.com/apache/maven-site-plugin), where we improved the rendering of Markdown documents.

-A special project we've contributed to is [Jawk](https://sentrysoftware.org/Jawk/), a Java implementation of the famous [AWK](https://en.wikipedia.org/wiki/AWK) parsing utility.
-We've forked the original project, and we now maintain our own version, much lighter and faster.
-We will try to be as compatible as possible with [GNU AWK (gawk)](https://www.gnu.org/software/gawk/).

 ## Why Open Source